-National Highways to be expanded by 25,000 km in 2022-23: FM | Science-Environment
+National highways to be expanded by 25,000 km in 2022-23: FM | Science-Environment

 - India

-Finance Minister Nirmala Sitharaman on Tuesday said the national highways will be expanded by 25,000 km during 2022-23 and the ropeway development plan will be taken up in the public-private partnership (PPP) mode.
+Finance Minister Nirmala Sitharaman on Tuesday said national highways will be expanded by 25,000 km during 2022-23 and the national ropeway development programme will be taken up in the public-private partnership (PPP) mode.

-She also said multimodal logistic parks will also be set up in 2022-23.
+She also said contracts for the implementation of multimodal logistics parks at four locations through the PPP mode will be awarded in 2022-23.

+Sitharaman said Rs 20,000 crore will be mobilised through innovative ways of financing to complement the public resources.

+''PM Gati Shakti Master Plan for Expressways will be formulated in 2022-23 to facilitate faster movement of people and goods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)